HaveF/You-Dont-Know-JS/scope & closures/ch1.md

 ## Errors

+> this part is more important than you think.
+It connect the underground (LHS or RHS look-ups) with the surface(error).

 Why does it matter whether we call it LHS or RHS?

 Because these two types of look-ups behave differently in the circumstance where the variable has not yet been declared (is not found in any consulted *Scope*).